dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ### Optional RRs and OPCODEs

-Also included in the Storage Parameters are explicit arrays listing the RR types [@rrtypes] and the OPCODEs [@opcodes] to be recorded.
-These remove any ambiguity over whether messages containing particular OPCODEs or RR types are not present because they did not occur, or because the implementation is not configured to record them.
+Also included in the Storage Parameters are explicit arrays listing the RR types and the OPCODEs to be recorded.
+These remove any ambiguity over whether messages containing particular OPCODEs or are not present because they did not occur, or because the implementation is not configured to record them.

 In the case of OPCODEs, for a message to be fully parsable, the OPCODE must be known to the collecting implementation.
 Any message with an OPCODE unknown to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.
-Messages with OPCODES known to the recording application but not listed in the Storage Parameters are discarded during C-DNS capture (regardless of whether they are malformed or not).
+Messages with OPCODES known to the recording application but not listed in the Storage Parameters are discarded by the recording application during C-DNS capture (regardless of whether they are malformed or not).

 In the case of RR records, each record in a message must be fully parsable, including parsing the record RDATA, as otherwise the message cannot be validated